The Howard and Moore Complete Checklist of the birds of the World: printed editions 1–4

 The first edition of the Howard and Moore Complete Checklist (H&M) appeared in 1980, published by Oxford University Press (OUP).
 It was the first world checklist of birds that ’recognised’ subspecies.
 This was before volume XI of the multi-volume world check-list from Harvard University/the Museum of Comparative Zoology initiated in 1934 by James Lee Peters (1889-1952).
 So by 1980 volumes 1 to 4 were 40 years old.
 Peters’ final index volume appeared in 1987.

-The first edition involved Richard Howard (RH) and Alick Moore (both now deceased).
-Richard took responsibility for the Non-Passerines and Alick for the Passerines.
-A second edition came with the change of publisher, from OUP to Academic Press, in 1991.
-The 1994 impression was really an edition "2.1" because it included an important Appendix with 282 changes explained.
-This edition was reprinted in 1998 soon after Alick’s death and later that year Richard asked Edward Dickinson (ECD) (then Hon.
-Secretary of the Trust and its Treasurer;and recent past Chairman of the World Pheasant Association) for advice on a third edition.
-RH proved to be very willing to make changes to keep up with or get ahead of the competition.
+A second edition in 1991 came with a change of publisher, from OUP to Academic Press.
+The 1994 impression was really a revised 2nd edition: it included an important Appendix with 282 changes explained.
+That edition was reprinted in 1998 soon after Alick’s death and later that year Richard asked Edward Dickinson (ECD) (then Hon.
+Secretary of the Trust for Oriental Ornithology, and recent past Chairman of the World Pheasant Association) for advice on a 3rd edition.
+Richard was keen to make changes to keep up with or get ahead of the competition.

 The third edition (2003)